-True to his working dog heritage, the Komondor is a smart cookie who learns quickly with the right trainer — that is, one who engages his mind and works with his independent nature rather than against it.
-With repetitive training techniques, he gets bored.
+True to their working dog heritage, the Komondor is a smart cookie who learns quickly with the right trainer--that is, one who engages their mind and works with their independent nature rather than against it.
+With repetitive training techniques, this dog gets bored.
 The Komondor will ignore commands that seem unnecessary, so pick your battles.

 The Komondor comes with lots of benefits in addition to the responsibilities.
-This loyal breed will happily spend his days under or on your feet, serving as companion, friend, and guardian.
+This loyal breed will happily spend their days under or on your feet, serving as companion, friend, and guardian.

 - Komondor are rare, but unethical backyard breeders and puppy mills do breed them.
-It's important to find a good breeder to make sure you don't get a puppy who will develop health or behavior problems.
+It's important to never buy a dog from an irresponsible breeder or pet store that sources puppies from mills.

-- Although an apartment or condo is not the ideal living space for a Komondor, he can adjust to that lifestyle if he receives daily exercise and is trained not to bark excessively.
+- Although an apartment or condo is not the ideal living space for a Komondor, they can adjust to that lifestyle if they receive daily exercise and are trained not to bark excessively.

 - This strong-willed dog needs a confident owner who can provide leadership the Komondor will respect.
 This isn't a good choice for the first-time dog owner.

-- Although Komondor shouldn't be brushed, their coat needs extensive care to keep its white color and to stay free of dirt, debris, and parasites.
-If you want your Komondor's coat to stay clean, he should sleep indoors.
+- Although the Komondor shouldn't be brushed, their coat needs extensive care to keep its white color and to stay free of dirt, debris, and parasites.
+You may need to visit the groomer regularly.

-- Komondor can be aggressive to other dogs.
+- Komondorok can be aggressive to other dogs.

-- Komondor aren't high-energy, and are happy just watching and following you around the house.
+- Komondorok aren't high-energy and are happy just watching and following you around the house.
 But they still need daily exercise of at least a few walks per day to keep them healthy and at their proper weight.

-- A high fence is required to prevent the Komondor from attempting to expand his territory, a common habit of guard dogs.
+- A high fence is required to prevent the Komondor from attempting to expand their territory, a common habit of guard dogs.

-- The Komondor is happiest when he's working.
-He's ideal for guarding livestock, but any job will give him the mental exercise he needs.
+- The Komondor is happiest when they're working.
+They're ideal for guarding livestock, but any job will give them the mental exercise they need.

 - Although Komondor historically spent their time outside protecting the flock, they do need time inside with their family.
 Like any dog, a Komondor can become aggressive, fearful, or aloof when deprived of human company.